History of Libya under Muammar Gaddafi: Petroleum politics

 The economic base for Libya's revolution has been its oil revenues.
 However, Libya's petroleum reserves were small compared with those of other major Arab petroleum-producing states.
 As a consequence, Libya was more ready to ration output in order to conserve its natural wealth and less responsive to moderating its price-rise demands than the other countries.
 Petroleum was seen both as a means of financing the economic and social development of a woefully underdeveloped country and as a political weapon to brandish in the Arab struggle against Israel.

 The increase in production that followed the 1969 revolution was accompanied by Libyan demands for higher petroleum prices, a greater share of revenues, and more control over the development of the country's petroleum industry.
 Foreign petroleum companies agreed to a price hike of more than three times the going rate (from US$0.90 to US$3.45 per barrel) early in 1971.
 In December, the Libyan government suddenly nationalized the holdings of British Petroleum in Libya and withdrew funds amounting to approximately US$550 million invested in British banks as a result of a foreign policy dispute.
 British Petroleum rejected as inadequate a Libyan offer of compensation, and the British treasury banned Libya from participation in the Sterling Area.

 In 1973, the Libyan government announced the nationalization of a controlling interest in all other petroleum companies operating in the country.
 This step gave Libya control of about 60 percent of its domestic oil production by early 1974, a figure that subsequently rose to 70 percent.
 Total nationalization was out of the question, given the need for foreign expertise and funds in oil exploration, production, and distribution.

+Due to Libya's high oil revenues, the Gaddafi government introduced an economic initiative in 1973 labeled, the Three year Economic And Social Development Plan.
+This policy had staunch goals of increasing annual economic growth at 11% which disproportionally favored gains in the non-oil sector, marking a clear indicator that the regime aimed to diversify the economy.
+Additionally, Libya began to use its oil revenues to fund its revolutionary ideology throughout the rest of the 70s, as bureaucracy became routinely undermined while, concurrently, Gaddafi seized more power.

+This transition towards a more autocratic leadership and myriad of funding through oil revenues, allowed Gaddafi to establish the formation of the Third Universal Theory that was outlined in the famous Green Book.
+The culmination of Libya's oil revenue and Gaddafi's developing unchecked power allowed the regime to spend seemingly unlimited, and also unrestrained money in its initiative to enact the populist Green Book agenda.
+However, the growing number of populist measures undertaken by Gaddafi coincidently brought more degradation unto the regimes management, and economic reform was put on hold to prioritize social policies, which slowly ran out of funds because of economic blockades from the west.